Constantin017/php-heroku-telegram-bot/README.md

 ## Available TelegramBot commands

 - /unixtime - The Current Unix Timestamp
-- /message_id - Current ID from TelegramBotAPI
+- /message_id - Current Message ID from TelegramBotAPI
-- /user_id - Who call your bot
+- /user_id - ID of user who call your bot
 - /chat_id - ID of chat where your bot is called
 - /ping - Just for fun send pong
 - /pong - Just for fun send ping